 Microsoft Edge is blocking Cookies

-If you see this message, you may have to configure your Edge browser settings and allow it to allow Cookies.
+If you see this message, you may have to configure your Edge (Chromium) browser settings and allow it to allow Cookies.
 Let us see how you can make Microsoft allow or block Cookies.
 Websites store cookies on your system so that your browsing can be enhanced in various ways for better surfing experience.

 Allow or block Cookies in Microsoft Edge

 To allow or block Cookies on Microsoft Edge on Windows 10, do the following: